Gary Varsho: Personal life

 In 1979, Varsho graduated from Marshfield High School in Marshfield, Wisconsin, after which he attended University of Wisconsin-Oshkosh, where he received a bachelor's degree in physical education in 1989.

-Varsho and his wife, Kay, have three children: daughter Andie, born 1991; daughter Taylor, born 1994; and son Daulton, born 1996, who is a professional baseball outfielder for the Toronto Blue Jays.
+Varsho and his wife, Kay, have three children: daughter Andie, born 1991; daughter Taylor Varsho-Krueger, born 1994; and son Daulton, born 1996, who is a professional baseball outfielder for the Houston Astros.